fletcher-berry/3bld-scrambler/README.md

 ## Running the program
 In order to run this program, you need Kociemba inistalled on your computer. `pip install kociemba`
 More inofrmation on Koceimba here: https://github.com/muodov/kociemba
 If you don't have Pip installed, go here: https://pip.pypa.io/en/stable/installing/
+Once the program is running, Specify the type of scramble you want (see below), click `scramble`, scramble your cube in your blindsolving orientation, and start solving!

 ## Scramble Modes
 ### Number of algorithms